Introducing SmoothShift: The Better Qualifier

 3. Maintains gradient smoothness in the selections

-4. Allows all of the above through an intuitive, efficient, speed-focused user interface
+4. Allows all of the above through an intuitive, speed-focused user interface

 It's time to say goodbye to Resolve's outdated and problematic HSL qualifier.